 City College of San Francisco endorses a reporting policy that strongly encourages community members, students, staff, faculty and guests to report all criminal activity and emergencies to the San Francisco Community College District Police.
 The SFCCDPD officers will be dispatched to all calls that are reported and will investigate them in a properly timely manner.
-The officers will assess the situation and will call for the appropriate emergency personnel (fire and medical), if necessary.
+The officers will assess the situation and will call for the appropriate emergency personnel (SFPD, fire and medical), if necessary.
+If you desire to report the crime later, please contact our office at 415-239-3200 or come in person to the Police station in Bungalow 800 (Judson Village).
+In addition, you can contact your local police department.

 Crimes or emergencies in progress or those that have just occurred should be reported to the SFCCDPD Dispatch by dialing (415) 239-3200 or 9-1-1.
-Calls can be made from any payphone on campus by pressing #-1.
-Some buildings have white courtesy phones which dial directly to the SFCCDPD dispatch.
-You can also use any of the emergency call boxes on the Ocean Campus.
+Calls can also be made from any emergency call box.
+Some buildings have white courtesy phones that dial directly to the SFCCDPD dispatch.
 The SFCCDPD has the primary jurisdiction and responsibility to provide police services to the City College Campuses.

-The SFCCDPD hours of operation are 7 days a week from 5:30 am to 12:30 am.
-(Holidays and special events schedules vary).
-To report incidents between the hours of 12:30 am and 5:30 am, dial 911 for emergencies or the San Francisco Police non-emergency at (415) 553-0123.
-It is our goal to provide assistance wherever needed and to make sure we include the crime in our annual security report.
+The SFCCDPD hours of operation are 7 days a week, Monday thru Thursday from 6:00 am to 12:30 am.
+Fridays from 6:00 am to 11:00 pm, and weekends from 7:00 am to 11:00 pm (Holidays and special events schedules vary).
+To report incidents between the hours of 12:30 am and 6:00/7:00 am, dial 911 for emergencies only or the San Francisco Police non-emergency at (415) 553-0123.
+SFPD will aid wherever needed and provide information of any crime needed to be included the annual security report.

-Non-Emergency assistance can be obtained by calling SFCCDPD Dispatch at (415) 239-3200 or going to the SFCCDPD police station located at City College's Ocean Campus in the Cloud Hall Building, Room 119.
+Non-Emergency assistance can be obtained by calling SFCCDPD Dispatch at (415) 239-3200 or going to the SFCCDPD police station located at City College's Ocean Campus in Bungalow 800 (Judson Village)

-Also, under Clery act guidelines, a crime is "reported" when it is brought to the attention of a campus security authority (CSA) or local law enforcement personnel by a victim, witness, other third party or even the offender.
-It doesn't matter whether or not the individual(s) involved in the crime, or reporting the crime, are associated with the institution.
+In addition, under Clery act guidelines, a crime is "reported" when it is brought to the attention of a campus security authority (CSA) or local law enforcement personnel by a victim, witness, other third party or even the offender.
+It does not matter whether or not the individual(s) involved in the crime, or reporting the crime, are associated with the institution.
 If a campus security authority (CSA) receives the crime information and believes it was provided in good faith, he or she should document it as a crime report.
 In "good faith" means there is a reasonable basis for believing that the information is not simply rumor or hearsay.
 That is, there is little or no reason to doubt the validity of the information.
-The definition of "Campus Security Authority" (CSA), according to the federal law, is as follows: "An official of an institution who has significant responsibility for students and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings."
+Campus Security Authority: 34 CFR 668.46(a) - While not defined in statue, regulations provide that CSAs include, campus police or security departmental personnel; individuals or organizations identified in institutional security policies; and individuals with security-related responsibilities.
+The definition at 668.46 (a)(iv) states that a CSA also includes an official "who has significant responsibility for student and campus activities."
 Example of Campus Security Authorities are, but not limited to: Dean of Student Affairs, Director of Athletics Department, Team Coaches, or Faculty Advisors.